Configure environments

 Orchestrator Settings

-• Orchestrator URL: This field is required when configuring the orchestrator as an OIDC or SAML provider.
+• Orchestrator URL: (Required) This field is required when configuring the orchestrator as an OIDC or SAML provider.
 The orchestrator URL is used to define additional OIDC endpoints and SAML endpoints.

 • Logout Endpoint: This optional field is the endpoint clients may call to trigger logout from all applications and IDPs.
 Maverics can automatically populate this based on the Orchestrator URL.
+Enter the value after the orchestrator URL only (for example, slo or logout).

 • Post-Logout Redirect URL: This field is optional and represents the URL to redirect the client to after the single logout process is complete.Maverics can automatically populate this based on the Orchestrator URL.